 Housing charges are billed on your student account.
 Student accounts are accessible through CougarNet.
 Paper bills are not mailed to enrolled students.
-Instead, students are notified via their SIUE e-mail account that a new bill is ready for viewing on CougarNet.
+Instead, students are notified by their SIUE email account that a new bill is ready for viewing on CougarNet.
 Students may authorize their parents and others to receive billing email notification, view their CougarNet bill and pay their bill online.
-Go to www.siue.edu/paymybill for more information.
-Students may elect to use the Installment Payment Plan, for an additional $20 charge per semester.
+Go to siue.edu/paymybill for details.
+Students may elect to use the Installment Payment Plan for an additional $20 charge per semester.
 This plan allows students to pay tuition, fees, and housing charge in four equal installments.

-To access the SIUE wireless network, choose SIUE-WIFI from your “available wireless networks".
+To access the SIUE wireless network, choose SIUE-WIFI from your “available wireless networks.”
 Open a browser and follow the steps provided to set up the secure “SIUE-WPA” network.
-Visit http://www.siue.edu/its/wireless/index.shtml for specific instructions.
+Visit siue.edu/its/wireless for specific instructions.

-Data jacks are available for each resident to connect a personal computer to the campus network.
+Data jacks are available for residents to connect a personal computer to the campus network.
 A 10/100 BASE-T Ethernet card and Ethernet cable (10 foot or longer, RJ45 Cat 5 patch cable) are required to connect to the network.
 Visit http://www.siue.edu/its/students/index.shtml for specific instructions.
-To register and set up your game console, visit http://www.siue.edu/its/network/students/gameconsolereg.shtml.
+To register and set up your game console, visit siue.edu/its/network/students/gameconsolereg.shtml.

-Student's personal belongings are not covered by University insurance.
-For more information about student personal property insurance, please visit www.nssi.com.
+Students’ personal belongings are not covered by University insurance.
+For more information about student personal property insurance, please visit nssi.com.

-Housing University offers student employment opportunities as a Resident Assistant, Desk Manager, Central Housing Office student worker, and University Housing Facilities Management student worker.
-These positions are filled as needed and the most up to date information can be found at www.siue.edu/housing/employment.
+Housing University offers student-employment opportunities as a Resident Assistant, Desk Manager, Central Housing Office student worker or and University Housing Facilities Management student worker.
+These positions are filled as needed, and the latest information can be found at siue.edu/housing/employment.

-SIUE students can visit the Student Job Finder web page to search University student worker positions, learn about eligibility and more.
+SIUE students can visit the Student Job Finder website to search University student worker positions, learn about eligibility and more.

-SIUE undergraduate students are provided with a unique textbook rental program.
-The textbook rental program is an economical alternative to purchasing most textbooks.
-This fee is included in your student fees so you do not need to bring money to pick up your books.
-All you need is your student ID.
-Visit www.siue.edu/muc/textbooks.shtml for information about when to pick up your textbooks.
+SIUE undergraduate students are provided with a textbook rental program — an economical alternative to purchasing most textbooks.
+The textbook rental fee is included in your student fees, so you do not need to bring money to pick up your books; all you need is your student ID.
+Visit siue.edu/muc/textbooks.shtml for information about when to pick up your textbooks.

 Graduate textbooks, supplemental texts, SIUE merchandise and other products are available for purchase at the University Bookstore.
-Visit www.siue.edu/muc/bookstore.shtml for more information.
+Visit siue.edu/muc/bookstore.shtml for more information.

-All new, transfer, or reentering students must provide proof of protection against the diseases of Rubeola, Rubella, Mumps, Tetanus, and Diphtheria per the State of Illinois mandated requirement.
-This requirement must be met by the 1st day of attendance.
-A $25 fine will be imposed for failure to comply and proof must be provided before you can register for subsequent semesters.
-Visit www.siue.edu/healthservice/immunization/requirements.shtml for guidelines and records accepted.
+All new, transfer, or re-entering students must provide proof of protection against the diseases of Rubeola, Rubella, Mumps, Tetanus, and Diphtheria per Illinois mandated requirement.
+This requirement must be met by the first day of attendance.
+A $25 fine will be imposed for failure to comply, and proof must be provided before you can register for subsequent semesters.
+Visit siue.edu/healthservice/immunization/requirements.shtml for guidelines and records accepted.